 - The antagonists in The Postman, which takes place in a United States that collapsed after a civil war.

-- A right wing militia group is one of the one the bad guys in Blues Brothers 2000 (more or less filling the role the neo-Nazis played in the original film).
+- A right wing militia group is one of the bad guys in Blues Brothers 2000 (more or less filling the role the neo-Nazis played in the original film).

 - The bad guys in the 1998 Steven Seagal film The Patriot (in which Seagal plays an immunologist!).